tensorflow/docs/site/en/performance/performance_guide.md

 norm can result in a 12%-30% speedup.

 There are two commonly used batch norms and both support fusing.
-The core
-@{tf.layers.batch_normalization} added fused starting in TensorFlow 1.3.
+The core `tf.layers.batch_normalization` added fused starting in TensorFlow 1.3.

 ```python
 bn = tf.layers.batch_normalization(
     input_layer, fused=True, data_format='NCHW')
 ```

-The contrib @{tf.contrib.layers.batch_norm} method has had fused as an option since before TensorFlow 1.0.
+The contrib `tf.contrib.layers.batch_norm` method has had fused as an option since before TensorFlow 1.0.

 ```python